Motivic homological stability of configuration spaces: Stability for

 \end{lemm}

 \begin{proof} By (1) of the previous proposition, it suffices to prove that the motive of $\PConf_n(\A^d)$ is $(\frac{2d-1}{d})$-pure.
-We will prove more generally that this result holds for the complement of a good arrangement of codimension $d$ subspaces of an affine space.
-So let us consider $X=\mathbb{A}^n-\bigcup_{i\in I}V_i$ a complement of a good arrangement of codimension $d$ subspaces.
+First, we recall a definition from \cite[Definition 7.5]{ciricietale}.
+We say that a finite collection $\{V_i\}_{i\in I}$ of codimension $d$ linear subspaces of an affine space $\mathbf{A}^r$ is a good arrangement of codimension $d$ subspaces if for each $J\subset I$, the codimension of the intersection $\bigcap_{j\in J}V_j$ is a multiple of $d$.
+Then one checks easily that the arrangement of diagonals in $(\A^d)^n$ is a good arrangement of codimension $d$ subspaces.
+We shall prove that the lemma holds in this more general situation.

+So let us consider $X=\mathbf{A}^r-\bigcup_{i\in I}V_i$ the complement of a good arrangement of codimension $d$ subspaces.
 We proceed by induction on the cardinality of $I$.
 The result is obvious if $I$ is empty.
 Now assume that $I=J\sqcup \{i\}$.
-Let us denote by $Y=\mathbb{A}^n-\bigcup_{j\in J}V_j$.
-Then, $X$ is an open subset of $Y$ whose closed complement, denoted $Z$, is the complement of a good arrangement of codimension $d$ subspaces.
-We thus have a cofiber sequence
+Let us denote by $Y=\mathbf{A}^r-\bigcup_{j\in J}V_j$.
+Then, $X$ is an open subset of $Y$ whose closed complement, denoted $Z$, is either empty or the complement of a good arrangement of codimension $d$ subspaces.
+We have a cofiber sequence